Last Updated on: 8th May 2025, 03:48 am

 Bakersfield and Fresno are the two largest cities in California’s San Joaquin Valley.
 Both famous for their agriculture and affordable living, these cities have a lot to offer if you’re interested in ditching the traffic and high costs of the big city.
 The San Joaquin Valley is known for its natural beauty, giant redwood trees of the Sequoia National Forest, and easy living, but which city is right for you?

-To help you choose which city is perfect for your needs and lifestyle, we’ve made a comprehensive Bakersfield versus Fresno guide covering everything from cost of living and commute times to the benefits and drawbacks of living in Bakersfield vs. Fresno.
+To help you choose which city is perfect for your needs and lifestyle, we’ve made a comprehensive Fresno vs Bakersfield guide covering everything from cost of living and commute times to the benefits and drawbacks of living in Bakersfield vs Fresno.

 Table of Contents

-Pros & Cons of Living in Bakersfield vs. Fresno
+Pros & Cons of Living in Fresno vs Bakersfield

 Can’t decide between these two great Central Valley cities?
-Here are some of the top Bakersfield vs. Fresno pros and cons that may sway you one way or the other.
+Here are some of the top Fresno vs Bakersfield pros and cons that may sway you one way or the other.

 Living in Bakersfield Pros